 To put a finer point on it: Banks profit from the difference between what they earn in interest from borrowers and what they owe in interest to depositors and investors.

 When a borrower fails to repay their debt, the lender could profit even more.
 A delinquent student loan, for example, accrues and capitalizes interest, making for an exorbitant repayment for the borrower.
 On the other hand, a loan in default that’s never repaid could ultimately cost the lender the profit it was expecting.

 Don’t forget the fees

 Of course, the net interest margin is not the only way that banks and loan companies make money.
-Fees can also be a source of profit, and something that the consumer needs to be wary of.
-In particular, you are likely to see the following types of fees among loan companies:
+Fees can also be a source of profit — a fact which consumers should always keep in mind.

 Using an ATM under another bank’s name will cost you.
 Often, you’ll pay a fee to the bank that owns the ATM, as well as a fee to your bank.

 These fees generally occur when you do things like overdraw your account or make a late payment on a loan.
 Some student loan companies even penalize borrowers for repaying their loans early — also known as a prepayment penalty.